 In these cases, heavy critiques of Lawrence as the “Nice Guy,” and the myth of Nice Guys in of themselves, are completely vindicated.
-We don’t know how long Lawrence has been falling into oblivion, or how long Issa has been putting up with it.
+Lawrence had been falling into oblivion for at least 2 years, and we don’t know how long Issa had been putting up with it.
 And yes, he shouldn’t get points just because he’s mundane in his lacking and not explicitly abusive or any other terrible things.

 But what of this very fatal error in their communication?
 What of the deeper dialogue between them, as partners, that could have targeted the more mortal flaws in their relationship?
 I personally believe, and I think the show enforces this idea, that by way of habit they were unable to make these crucial, difficult conversations and actions happen.
 Why?
 Well, because only a mutually assured destruction of their relationship via dark chocolate loving in the studio, (though initially unbeknownst to Lawrence) brings them together.